- About Us

 The practice grew in its diversity and scale of projects yet each project remained underpinned by the core values of looking for contemporary design solutions with a strong contextual sense of place.
 The workload over 30 years grew across the residential, health, retail, commercial, cultural and public sectors and in 2004 the Practice began its long association with Titanic Quarter with the £65m commission for the Abercorn Apartments, the largest single residential and public realm development in Northern Ireland at the time.
 Since then the Practice has continued its involvement in Titanic Quarter with the prestigious commission to convert the former H&W drawing offices and HQ into the new Boutique Hotel and public pavilions.

-In recent times the Practice has continued to evolve while maintaining true to its core values.
-In 2016 the Practice has once again gone through a period of transition with Rob Jennings taking over the role of Managing Partner, Stephen Miskelly becoming a Partner alongside John Reid, while Peter McGuckin moved into a consultancy role.
-The successful transition and blend of skills, experience and energy has helped to ensure that the founding principles and drive for design excellence and quality of service are maintained.
+In recent times the Practice continued to evolve while maintaining true to its core values.
+In 2016 the Practice once again had gone through a period of transition with Stephen Miskelly and Rob Jennings taking over the reigns alongside John Reid, while Peter McGuckin moved into a consultancy role.
+The successful transition and blend of skills, experience and energy has helped to ensure that the founding principles and drive for design excellence and quality of service are maintained today.